SebKuzminsky/MazakVQC1540/Bøn-README.md

 mm² cross-sectional area stranded wire, to which we're attaching some random pin connectors that we bought.
 They friction-fit into the female connectors ok.

-The CND[1234] cable connectors are marked "Honda MR-50W".
-The controller should have the mating connector.

-connectors between control computer and machine cabling:

-    MR-50L Honda connectors?

-    pins: "MRP-M1( )( )"?

-# Mazak VQC 15/40 hardware

 ## Power supplies